 He currently serves as a life member of the Council on Foreign Relations (an independent, nonpartisan membership organisation, think tank, and publisher), is since 2013 a Non-resident Senior Fellow at the Atlantic Council, and is a member of the Georgetown University School of Law Cybersecurity Advisory Committee.
 In December 2021, Mr Moss was sworn in as a member of the US Department of Homeland Security ('DHS'), Cybersecurity Infrastructure Security Agency ('CISA'), Cybersecurity Advisory Committee, and serves as a chairman of their Technical Advisory Council.
 Mr Moss served as a sworn member of the US Department of Homeland Security Advisory Council ('HSAC') from 2009 to 2020, providing advice and recommendations to the Secretary of the Department of Homeland Security on matters related to homeland security.
 He also served as a commissioner on the Global Commission for the Stability of Cyberspace ('GCSC') from February 2017 to December 2021.
+In October 2022, Mr Moss became an inaugural member of the UK Government's Cyber Advisory Board ('GCAB').

-12. Vesna Nevistic Non-executive Director Swiss/Croatian, born 1965
+11. Vesna Nevistic Non-executive Director Swiss/Croatian, born 1965

-Dr Nevistic was appointed to the Board as a Non-executive Director in 2017 and is a member of the Audit and Nominations Committees.
+Dr Nevistic was appointed to the Board as a Non-executive Director in 2017 and is a member of the Audit Committee, and was a member of the Nominations Committee until April 2022.